criszelaya24/admin-api/README.md

-# README

 # Admin API to register entrance and output of hours from user

 ## Set-up
 * Make sure to have installed ruby 2.5.1
 * Run 'Bundle install'
-* run 'rake db:drop db:create db:migrate db:seed'
+* run 'rake db:drop db:create db:migrate db:seed' / If you have problems check DB credentials at databases.yml
 * rails s

 # Default Admin Credentials